Random matrices: Universal properties

-Similarly, one may consider the large $N$ asymptotic expansion of the partition function $\mathcal{Z}$.
-Actually, it is not the partition function itself, but rather the \textbf{free energy} $F=\log\mathcal{Z}$, which in many cases has a nice expansion of the form
+Let us now discuss the large $N$ behaviour of the partition function.
+In many cases, it is not the partition function itself, but the \textbf{free energy} $F=-\log\mathcal{Z}$, that has a nice expansion of the form

-The leading term $F_0$ is not universal, and depends on the potential $V(x)$.
+The leading term $F_0$ is not universal.
 However, all the higher order terms are universally expressed in terms of the geometry of the spectral curve.
 For example $F_1$ is proportional to the logarithm of the Laplacian determinant on the spectral curve.